 A director and assistant director of the ASTC were selected in the fall of 2013 and have been working to create a centralized location where students can seek support to ensure their academic success.

 In the fall of 2014, a physical location for the center was identified and the ASTC established a home in the Psychology B building, room 120.
 This space hosts most of the day, evening, and weekend tutoring sessions as well as one-on-one peer academic success coaching meetings.
-Due to high demand, some tutoring sessions may also take place in classroom spaces throughout campus.
+Due to high demand, select services may also take place in classroom spaces throughout campus.

 The ASTC staff encourages your feedback and welcomes the opportunity to provide additional information about the vision for the center.
 Please feel free to email the ASTC, submit a suggestion via this website, or request an in-person meeting with the staff.